Sometimes a door may re-lock quicker than expected, which doesn't allow sufficient time for a person to open the door.

 Door unlock time is too short

 Depending on the reader's proximity to the door, the unlock time on the door may be too short for the user to get from the reader to the door before the door re-locks.

 Steps to find and adjust door unlock time

-Navigate in Command to the door in question and go to the Info page.
+Navigate in Command to the door in question and go to the Settings page.

-At the bottom of the page, select Show advanced settings.
+At the bottom of the page, select Installer Settings.

 The configured unlock time will be shown.
 This can be extended or shortened by clicking the pencil and entering a new Unlock Time.

 The door position indicator (DPI) is a sensor that detects whether a door is open or closed.

 When a door is unlocked and has a DPI, the controller waits until the open signal is seen then re-locks the door, whether or not the unlock time has fully expired.
 If the DPI signals the door is open when an unlock event occurs, the door will re-lock within a second of the unlock event.